Did you just move into a new house and didn’t like the decorating choices? Or maybe you feel like redecorating your current home to spruce things up.

 - Hair dryer

-- Hot or boiling water (with caution!)
+- Hot or boiling water

-- A hairdryer
+- A hairdryer (heat guns will work too)

 - A large pot of just-boiled water